Dede Fedrizzi

 Dede Fedrizzi is a Brazilian film maker, photographer, art director and artist, who concentrates on portraiture and advertising imagery.
 He is also the creator of the mini-profile TV documentary series entitled, Meet Joe.
 His frequently explicit photographs have been exhibited globally, often framed in sculptural forms (made from driftwood or metal) that he builds himself.

-He is a supporter of former right-wing president Jair Bolsonaro.

 Life and career

 Born in southern Brazil, Fedrizzi began traveling out of his native Porto Alegre at a very early age in pursuit of photography assignments.
 He has since visited over thirty countries and has lived and worked in São Paulo, Spain, Switzerland, Greece, Germany, and New York.
 He is currently based in São Paulo, Brazil.

 Fedrizzi has photographed several multi-national ad campaigns including Panasonic, MTV and TIM Brasil, his work has also been published in hundreds of magazines including; Vogue Elle, Cosmopolitan, Zingmagazine, UP Magazine (Portugal), Playboy, Trip (Brazil) and Art in America.

 His celebrity photography subjects have included Pelé, Neymar, Milla Jovovich, Ithaka Darin Pappas and Leonard Nimoy.